 Today’s polo ball is a baseball-sized ball made of solid plastic.
 Historically polo balls were made out of wood.

-They are called polo ponies.
-Most are former race horses, high-speed Thoroughbreds with exceptional abilities.
+Most are Thoroughbreds but there is no regulation regarding breed or size.
 The tail is braided to stay out of the way of the mallet.
 The mane is clipped off so the player can see the ball, and to prevent the reins from getting tangled up.
 The idea is for each player to have six ponies – one for each chukker.

 Polo horses are required to wear a bridle, an English saddle, and their legs are wrapped for support and added protection.

 Polo 101 will now be offered every Sunday,

 30 minutes before the match, and is included in your match’s admission.

 ½ hour $125 Package of 10* $1,000 1 hour $250 Package of 10* $2,000

 ½ hour private $100